lski/webpack-babel-typescript-react-template/Readme.md

 -   Add setting for dataurl size
 -   Add a baseUrl setting (in a similar way to the way PUBLIC_URL works for CRA)
 -   Consider the ExtractTextPlugin for CSS/SASS imports (Note: The benefits arent as good as first seems.)
+-   Look at setting for having the `fork-ts-checker-webpack-plugin` fail if using with webpack dev server.
+-       Add the option for using hot reload in webpack dev server